 - Describe viable, sustainable solutions to local environmental issues;

 - Use the design thinking process to plan and deliver a sustainability solution to an issue you are passionate about (i.e., Climate Crisis, Resource Depletion, Waste Removal, Pollution, Overfishing, Overhunting, Deforestation, Mass Extinction of Species, Loss of Biodiversity, etc.);

 - Work in a team to deliver a community awareness project on a selected sustainability issue.

 Between September and December 2021– Participants complete a community-based project implementing their solution and helping peers become environmental change makers.
-There will be monthly Zoom calls with the whole group.
-Certificates will be awarded at completion of program.
+They are working in small groups to plan and implement amazing projects.

 Green Unity (Tonga – students are working on improvements at their boarding school)

 - They have begun their hot compost piles and they are developing their liquid fertilizer!

 - The building of their vertical farm has begun.
 Their vision – to create farming solutions that are affordable and easy to replicate in the local communities.

 - Green Unity is quickly building its rocket stove and has developed a prototype that can also heat water for maximum efficiency thus utilizing less wood in meal preparation.